Join Here | Log In

 Referred to as ‘acute flaccid paralysis’, people with Guillain-Barré syndrome (GBS) have neuromuscular weakness, usually starting in the feet and legs, that can spread, causing paralysis throughout the body.

-Guillain-Barré syndrome is caused by an autoimmune reaction that attacks peripheral nerves, leading to demyelination or axonal damage.[ref]
-This is an autoimmune disease that usually slowly resolves and doesn’t return.
+This is an autoimmune disease that usually resolves eventually and doesn’t return.
 The peak paralysis is usually reached within 4 to 6 weeks.[ref]

 Many GBS patients require extended hospitalization.
 Mechanical ventilation may be required if the paralysis impacts breathing.
 This occurs in about 30% of Guillain-Barré syndrome patients.
-Often a feeding tube is needed due to problems with swallowing.
+Often, a feeding tube is needed due to problems with swallowing.

 Studies show that 85% of GBS patients regain the ability to walk again.
 The mortality rate is about 5%, and 20% of patients have continued significant disability from Guillain-Barré.[ref]